YFGM/Neverwhere/Core Rules/Perks.md

  Drawback: You suffer -1 to Will.

  - Plucky [Quirk] -
- You have a strength of will not reflected by your physical capabilities, perhaps even standing before the face of danger with an almost annoyingly positive mindset.
+ You have a strength of will not reflected by your physical capabilities, even standing before the face of danger with an almost annoyingly positive mindset.
  Benefit: You gain +1 to Will, and a further +1 to resist fear effects.
  Drawback: You suffer -1 on any Str or Fort checks.